CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers: Proposed Framework: CMX

-We investigate representations of polarization data, including the Degree of Linear Polarization ($DoLP$) and the Angle of Linear Polarization ($AoLP$), which are key polarimetric properties characterizing light polarization patterns~\cite{xiang2021polarization}.
-They are derived by Stokes vectors $S=[S_0,S_1,S_2,S_3]$ that describe the polarization state of light.
-Precisely, $S_0$ represents the total light intensity, $S_1$ and $S_2$ denote the ratio of $0^\circ$ and $45^\circ$ linear polarization over its perpendicular polarized portion, and $S_3$ stands for the circular polarization power which is not involved in our work.
-The Stokes vectors $S_0,S_1,S_2$ can be calculated from image intensity measurements $[I_{0^\circ}, I_{45^\circ}, I_{90^\circ}, I_{135^\circ}]$ via:
+We investigate two representations, \ie, the Degree of Linear Polarization ($DoLP$) and the Angle of Linear Polarization ($AoLP$), which are key polarimetric properties characterizing light polarization patterns~\cite{xiang2021polarization}. {They are derived by Stokes vectors $S{=} \{S_0,S_1,S_2,S_3\}$ that describe the polarization state of light.} Precisely, $S_0$ represents the total light intensity, $S_1$ and $S_2$ denote the ratio of $0^\circ$ and $45^\circ$ linear polarization over its perpendicular polarized portion, and $S_3$ stands for the circular polarization power which is not involved in our work. {The Stokes vectors $S_0,S_1,S_2$ can be calculated from image intensity measurements $\{I_{0^\circ}, I_{45^\circ}, I_{90^\circ}, I_{135^\circ}\}$ via:}

 Then, $DoLP$ and $AoLP$ are formally computed as: